- Page Count: 368

 “There are no lessons in [the book].
 There’s just this harsh, horrible world touched with beautiful magic, where shitty things happen.
 And they don’t happen for a reason, or in threes, or in a way that looks like justice.
 They’re set in a place that has no rules and doesn’t want any.
 And the author’s voice – your grandmother’s voice – is perfectly pitiless.
 She’s like a war reporter.”

-The story itself was incredibly magical, gritty, and unique, but the writing was what really drew me in.
+The story itself was magical, gritty, and unique, but the writing was what really drew me in.
 This book was just SO easy to read.
-I mean, the writing is absolutely amazing.
+I mean, the writing is seriously amazing.
 There were several times I wanted to put it down because I usually prefer stories that are more… glitter and lightheartedness?
 Whatever.
-My point is this ended up being a bit darker than I expected and different than something I’d usually fangirl over, but I could not put this book down.
-I think it mostly worked for me because it still had a hopeful note to it!
+My point is this ended up being a bit darker than I expected and I never really enjoyed the story, yet I still could not put this book down.

 Thank you to the publisher for sending me an ARC.
 The quote above was taken from an ARC and is subject to change upon publication.